ubco-cmps/data301_course/notes/week01/lab/Task3.md

 git push
 ```

-## Task 3.3: Submit your Lab on Gradescope
+## Task 3.3: Submit your Lab on PrairieLearn

-See [the README file](./README.md) on instructions, and a video on how to submit your lab on Gradescope.
+See [the README file](./README.md) on instructions, and a video on how to submit your lab on PrairieLearn.

-**NOTE: If you make any changes to your GitHub repository, you MUST re-submit on Gradescope to make sure we grade the latest version of your repository.
-You may submit on Gradescope as many times as you like.**

 That's it!
 Nice and easy, lots of new things learned...